-2.4.8 a) 'White British' comprise around 70% of all homeless.

-- b) BME groups are proportionally over represented.
-That is, BME groups (defined as all ethnic groups other than white British) comprise less than 20% of Derby's population12 but around 30% of its homeless.
-It continues the long term trend in Derby and matches the national picture13. - ♣ Successfully Resourcing Homelessness Initiatives - 2.4.9 The provision of... - a) new dedicated staff to tackle the root causes of homelessness, and, - b) bespoke facilities to meet the needs of groups with acute or specialist requirements - ... are measures that are proven to work. - 2.4.10 For example, domestic violence (DV) was the primary cause of homelessness in 2003 accounting for over 300 cases p.a.
-23% of all cases.
-Following the appointment of a DV caseworker and the commencement of the Sanctuary Scheme (page 16) this figure had fallen by 2009 to 2.7% of the total, just seven cases. - 2.4.11 Similarly, consider the case of Centenary House.
-The development of an alcohol dependency unit at this site in 2005 has contributed to a substantial reduction in recorded rough sleeping in Derby and has also reduced the incidence of ASB on the streets. - Mortgage Repossessions - 2.4.12 Given the economic downturn, there had been anticipation of a rise in homeless cases due to repossessions and also rent arrears.
-This has not yet materialised, in part due to the large number financial and legal measures in place to prevent repossession, including: - a) New Government guidance to financial institutions which slows down or stops the repossession process - the so called 'pre-court action protocol'14 - b) Mortgage Rescue Scheme
+- 2.4.8 a) 'White British' comprise around 70% of all homeless. - b) BME groups are proportionally over represented.
+That is, BME groups (defined as all ethnic groups other than white British) comprise less than 20% of Derby's population11 but around 30% of its homeless.
+This over representation continues the long term trend in Derby and matches the national picture - Successfully Resourcing Homelessness Initiatives - 2.4.9 The provision of... - a) new dedicated staff to tackle the root causes of homelessness, and, - b) bespoke facilities to meet the needs of groups with acute or specialist requirements

+...are measures that are proven to work.

+2.4.10 For example, domestic violence (DV) was the primary cause of homelessness in 2003 accounting for over 300 cases p.a. - 23% of all cases.
+Following the appointment of a DV caseworker this figure had fallen by 2009 to 2.7% of the total, just seven cases.

-12 Derby's BME population as measured by the Office for National Statistics shows a rise from 15.7% in 2001 to 18.1% in 2006 (based on 'mid-year estimates').
-The figure is believed to have increased further to approaching 20% between 2007 and 2010.
+11 Derby's BME population as measured by the Office for National Statistics shows a rise from 15.7% in 2001 to 18.1% in 2006 (based on 'mid-year estimates').
+The figure is believed to have increased further between 2007 and 2010.